These 15 Vintage CDs Are Fetching Eye-Watering Prices Today

 eBay

 The Japanese and Brazilian pressings of The Cure’s “Wish” are particularly valuable to collectors because of its unique OBI strip and exceptional sound quality.
 Only a limited number were released, making it a hot commodity among Cure collectors.
-Prices for this CD can range from $200 to $500, depending on the condition.
-Signed copies are worth much more.
+Prices for this CD start at $200, and signed copies are worth much more.

 eBay